No More Pancake Syrup? Climate Change Could Bring an End To Sugar Maples - Slashdot

 As a Canadian, I completely agree with all of the sentiments you've expressed here.
 Every year the local farmers bring hundreds of gallons of freshly made pure maple syrup to the local markets, and trust me, if there's a production problem, they'll figure out how to fix it right quick.

 Even the local Mennonites who bring the syrup in horse-drawn buggies don't use pails anymore.
-You only see them in use at the "historical park" sites that school trips visit, on three or four of the trees, to show the kids "
+You only see them in use at the "historical park" sites that school trips visit, on three or four of the trees, to show the kids "how it used to be done" - and then they point at the hoses and rigging on the other trees and tell them about modern collection methods.

 Also, the Canadian government's Strategic Maple Syrup Reserve(tm) (it's a real thing!) is intended to cover for exactly the type of (very temporary) shortage this would involve.